jessiejames/jessiejames.github.io/projects/ggj.md

   - Unity
   - Global Game Jam 2018
   - Open Source
 summary: Global Game Jam is an annual game design competition.
-Check out the game created by my team: the RUNba Rush.
 ---

 ### RUNba Rush
-*These days EVERYTHING is a choking hazard for babies.
+These days EVERYTHING is a choking hazard for babies.
-Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death! *
+Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death!
+Check out the game created by my team: the RUNba Rush.
 <br><br>

 <div class="ui image">